-Public procurement – how public sector organisations buy goods, works and services – is big business and is currently governed by EU rules.
+Public procurement – how public sector organisations buy goods, works and services – is a big business and is currently governed by EU rules.

-In 2015 the UK’s public procurement market was valued at over £260 billion – 13.6% of gross domestic product – excluding expenditure on utilities.
+In 2015, the UK’s public procurement market was valued at over £260 billion – 13.6% of gross domestic product – excluding expenditure on utilities.
 The total public procurement market in the EU, to which UK firms have access as part of our membership of the EU, was worth £1.5 trillion in 2015.

 Public procurement in the UK is regulated by EU rules, covering different types of procurement, such as public contracts, utilities, and defence and security.
 These common rules are designed to prevent member states discriminating in favour of their own companies and help ensure a level playing field across the EU.

-These rules are often seen as controversial because they appear to prevent the UK Government “buying British”.
+These rules are often seen as controversial because they appear to prevent the UK Government from “buying British”.
 For example, a row erupted in 2011 when Siemens, a German company, won a £1.6 billion public contract for Thameslink trains over Bombardier, a Derby-based train maker.
 On the other hand, they help ensure that UK companies can bid for lucrative government contracts in other member states on a level playing field.

 The European Parliament report identified two options for procurement within a future EU-UK agreement.
-One would be a so-called "EEA-minus model", whereby the UK continues to apply current EU procurement directives, as has been done in an EU trade agreement with Ukraine.
+One would be a so-called ‘EEA-minus model’, whereby the UK continues to apply current EU procurement directives, as has been done in an EU trade agreement with Ukraine.
 This would maintain the UK’s access to public procurement across the EU, but with no more flexibility than now – and with no say over how the rules develop in the future.

-Another option it identified was a "GPA-plus model" that would use the WTO Agreement on Government Procurement as a basis, supplemented with additional rules and commitments, as has been pursued in the EU-US trade negotiations.
+Another option it identified was a ‘GPA-plus model’ that would use the WTO Agreement on Government Procurement as a basis, supplemented with additional rules and commitments, as has been pursued in the EU-US trade negotiations.
 This would give the UK the freedom to pursue its own procurement policy within the limits of those rules.

 Yes.
 Public procurement provisions can have wider policy implications that governments need to take into account.